DUNE/wp1-neardetector/ndsim/README.txt

 Then make sure you have set the $GasTPC variable to point to this directory and then source setup.sh.

 Otherwise you can run the install_all.sh script to install all the software into the third_party directory, however this is very time consuming.

-The versions of geant4_vmc and VGM are root and geant4 depended.
-If you want to use an older version of root you have to find the corresponding version of geant4_vmc and VGM and they must also be compatible with the geant4.10.* versions.

 5. Install
 ------------